ro-msg-aws-training/resources/src/services/index.md

 ### Object Storage

 However, if we need object storage (e.g. to store images), we would go for **S3** (Simple Storage Service).
 Compared to EBS or EFS, we interact with S3 through HTTP(S) rather than by mounting it to the instance.
 Besides features like versioning, encryption and tiering, conveniently S3 allows us to quickly host a static website (i.e. html, js, css files).
-On top of S3 we might add **CloudFront**, Amazon's CDN, which will cache our assets/object at edge locations thus greatly reducing the latency (data is closer to the user).
+On top of S3 we might add **CloudFront**, Amazon's CDN, which will cache our assets/objects at edge locations thus greatly reducing the latency (since data is closer to the user).

 ### Databases